lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 ```

 ![](08-EFA_PCA_files/figure-docx/unnamed-chunk-24-1.png)<!-- -->
-This looks reasonably normal to me and I do not see an indication of outliers.
+This looks reasonably normal to me, and I do not see an indication of outliers.

 ####  Quick recap of how to evaluate the # of components we extracted

-* If fewer than 30 variables, the eigenvalue > 1 (Kaiser's) critera is fine, so long as communalities are all > .70.
+* If fewer than 30 variables, the eigenvalue > 1 (Kaiser's) criteria is fine, so long as communalities are all > .70.
 * If sample size > 250 and the average communalities are .6 or greater, this is acceptable.
 * When *N* > 200, the scree plot can be used.
 * Regarding residuals: